On the contribution of the double Drell-Yan process to WW and ZZ production at the LHC: Discussion

 \item The long-lived $q\bar{q}$ excitations within the proton which do not lead to the significant effects modifying its overall spin involve quarks and antiquarks of opposite spins.
 Collisions of such pairs produce always vector-boson pairs with the total spin equal to zero, as in the case of the Higgs-boson decays. \end{itemize}

-All the above amplification effects cannot be calculated within the presently available QCD perturbative methods.
+All the above amplification effects cannot be calculated within the pres-ently available QCD perturbative methods.
 This, however, does not mean that they do not exist.
 The LHC provides the unique opportunity to measure the respective quark--antiquark flavour, transverse plane, longitudinal momentum and spin correlations in the proton.
-The $XY$-pair production processes, where $X,Y \in \{\gamma^*,Z,W, J/\Psi,\Upsilon\}$, provide an excellent experimental testing ground for the quark--antiquark correlation models, in particular if: (1) data are collected at two or more collider energy settings (allowing to separate experimentally the quark and gluon originating processes \cite{Krasny:2011dj}), (2) the data are collected not only in the $pp$ but also in the $pA$ and $AA$ collision modes (to control the transverse-plane parton correlations) and, most importantly, (3) the DDYP effects are measured both in the Higgs-signal and monitoring regions.
-In addition, the measurement of the relative strengths of these processes provides a clear experimental test of the robustness of the SM Higgs interpretation of the data with respect to alternative mechanisms of the electroweak symmetry braking.
-As long as such experimental studies are not made\footnote{For this to happen, it highly desirable that the LHC collaborations restore the initial symmetry, broken by the announcement of the Higgs discovery, and consider as equally important the studies aiming to confirm the SM Higgs mechanism and those which do not take it for granted and keep investigating alternative scenarios.}, the DDYP model should be, in our view, considered as equally plausible as the Higgs model in explaining the source of the excesses of events in the $ZZ$ and $W^+W^-$ channels observed at the LHC.
+The $XY$-pair production processes, where $X,Y \in \{\gamma^*,Z,W, J/{\mit\Psi},{\mit\Upsilon}\}$, provide an excellent experimental testing ground for the quark--antiquark correlation models, in particular~if: (1) data are collected at two or more collider energy settings (allowing to separate experimentally the quark and gluon originating processes~\cite{Krasny:2011dj}), (2) the data are collected not only in the $pp$ but also in the $pA$ and $AA$ collision modes (to control the transverse--plane parton correlations) and, most importantly, (3) the DDYP effects are measured both in the Higgs-signal and monitoring regions.
+In addition, the measurement of the relative strengths of these processes provides a clear experimental test of the robustness of the SM Higgs interpretation of the data with respect to alternative mechanisms of the electroweak symmetry breaking.
+As long as such experimental studies are not made, the DDYP model should be, in our view, considered as equally plausible as the Higgs model in explaining the source of the excesses of events in the $ZZ$ and $W^+W^-$ channels observed at the LHC.

+In this paper, we avoid giving any value of $\sigma_{\rm eff}$ for our DDYP, since, in general, DPS does not simply factorise into the product of two SPS processes, especially when the DPS contribution is sizeable, as it is in our case; examples of that are shown \eg\ in Ref.~\cite{Golec-Biernat:2014nsa}.
+Even if it were possible, the ATLAS and CMS experiments do not provide the necessary information (detector efficiencies and smearing effects) to translate our normalisation factor to $\sigma_{\rm eff}$.
+At the generator level, this normalisation factor is of the same order of magnitude as in Ref.~\cite{Krasny:2013aca}.